Thailand has long been a popular destination for expats, drawing retirees, digital nomads, and many seeking to begin a new life abroad.

 Krabi

-Krabi is a province located in southern Thailand that is famous for its stunning coastline, limestone cliffs, and crystal-clear waters.
-It is a popular destination for expats who enjoy outdoor activities such as rock climbing, hiking, and kayaking.
+Krabi is a province in the south, neighboring Phuket.
+Famous for its stunning coastline and crystal-clear waters, Krabi is a popular destination for expats who enjoy outdoor activities such as rock climbing, hiking, and kayaking.

 Khon Kaen

-Khon Kaen is the unofficial capital of northeastern Thailand, or Issan, known for its friendly locals, traditional food, and affordable cost of living.
-It is also home to expats who work in the education and healthcare sectors.
+Khon Kaen is an unofficial capital city in the northeastern region.
+Known for its friendly locals, traditional food, and affordable cost of living, Khon Kaen is also home to expats who work in the education and healthcare sectors.

 Nonthaburi